danielv14/flexbox-grid/readme.md

     (xl, $screen-xl) // add new prefix and the new screen size variable ) !default;
 ```
 The above example will generate column classes and offset classes prefixed with `xl` as well as the other column classes.
-The grid will also generate a media query based on the value of `$screen-xsl`.
+The grid will also generate a media query based on the value of `$screen-xl`.

+Even if `xs` prefix has a screen size variable no media query are generated for this prefix.
+The reason for this is that the column dimension for this prefix should not be affected or collapse for any screen size.

+> It is important that the `$breakpoints` array holds the list of breakpoints and prefixes in ascending order.

 ### Columns
 4 different column prefixes are available as default in this grid system. `xs`, `sm`, `md` and `lg` are the prefixes and by default the grid system is built around 12 columns.
 See above information on how the grid and its column can be customized.